A hierarchical reserving model for reported non-life insurance claims: Case study: European home insurance portfolio

 \subsection{Hierarchical reserving models for fire and non-fire claims}

 We analyse the performance of hierarchical reserving models based on GLMs, GBMs and the chain ladder method on 365 evaluation dates between January 1, 2015 and December 31, 2015.
-Instead of a single out-of-time evaluation (as e.g.~in \cite{AntonioPlat2014, Wuthrich2018}) the moving window evaluation enables a more thorough assessment of the sensitivity and general applicability of the model.
-On each evaluation date $\tau$ we train the models on the observed data (January, 2011 until $\tau$) and compare the out-of-sample reserve estimate with the actual claim development over the next two development years.
+Instead of a single out-of-time evaluation (as e.g.~in \citet{AntonioPlat2014, Wuthrich2018, gabrielli2021individual}) this moving window evaluation enables a more thorough assessment of the sensitivity and general applicability of the model.
+On each evaluation date $\tau$ we train the models on the observed data (January, 2011 until $\tau$) and compare the out-of-sample reserve estimate over the next two calendar years with the actual claim development over the next two calendar years.